 - Self-employed Program

-The application intake is limited for each category and has its own application intake period as well as eligibility criteria.
-Applications are assessed on factors such as your age, education, language skills, financial stability, and ties to the province such as previous visits to Quebec or family members already living in the province.
+The application intake is limited for each category and has its own application intake period and eligibility criteria.
+Applications are assessed on factors such as age, education, language skills, financial stability, as well as ties to the province, such as previous visits to Quebec or family members already living there.

-There are 2 streams under this program: Stream 1 is for foreign entrepreneurs who want to start and run a business in Quebec and Stream 2 is for foreign entrepreneurs who want to purchase and run a business in Quebec.
-There is a minimum start-up deposit of between $200,000 and $300,000 as well as a minimum of $900,000 net worth.
+There are two streams under this program.
+Stream 1 is for foreign entrepreneurs who want to start and run a business in Quebec, and Stream 2 is for foreign entrepreneurs who wish to purchase and run a business in Quebec.
+You'll need:

 The investor program is for foreign investors who want to invest in a business in Quebec.
-You will need to agree to a five-year term investment of at least $1,200 and have at least $2,000,000 in net assets as well as at least two years of business management experience in the past 5 years.
+You will need to:

 Self Employed Worker Program

 This program is for professional or business people who wish to migrate to Quebec in a self-employed position.
-To qualify you will need to make a deposit of at least $25,000 to $50,000 in start-up capital as well as have a minimum of $100,000 in net assets and at least two years of experience in a relevant self-employed position.
+To qualify, you will need: